 Not All Braille Signage is ADA Signage

 While most ADA signs are required to include braille, not all braille signs are ADA signs.
 Sometimes, braille signage is not legally required but is simply for the benefit of your visually-impaired customers.
-For these types of signs, we are free to use any type of design.
+With these types of signs, we can use any type of design.
 Denver Print Company has the experience and resources to create any type of braille message that you need.

 Contact us today for a consultation!